UNDERSTANDING RAILWAY TEXTS - READING FOR MEANING

 Key Skills Practised

-Identifying techniques used by the writer to persuade/inform
+Identifying techniques used by the writer to inform, and perhaps persuade

 Use quotations and other evidence to summarise and evidence their understanding